 New River Gorge National Park, WV

 This park covers 70,000 acres along the New River through deep canyons in West Virginia.
 Most visitors seek adventure through whitewater rafting on the two different sections of the river.
 One section offers a family thrill, the other is much more technical and advanced.
 Access to the park is year-round and has no entrance fees for you to enjoy.
 There is a three hour scenic drive that will give you every perspective of the park you are looking for.
 The cliffs of the gorge made of hard sandstone have become a popular destination for rock climbers on the East Coast, too.
 Other than primitive camping there are no lodging options inside the park, but the surrounding towns have motels, resorts and restaurants.
-If you choose to hike, the Sandstone Falls area is not to be missed.
+Don’t miss the Sandstone Falls area if you choose to hike.

 Best National Parks East Coast